 Making film poems is an increasing part of the Caban Sgriblio offer, helping young people thrive in a digital age and find new ways of communicating through digital media.
 Pupils from local schools are learning to make film poems with professional film makers.

-Earlier this year, 15 young people from six participating schools in Tredegar took part in Caban Sgriblio.
+Last year, 15 young people from six participating schools in Tredegar took part in Caban Sgriblio.
 Over nine workshops the group used performance practice and creative writing exercises to explore their creativity and discover their unique voices.
 At the end of the project each child chose their favourite poem to perform to camera to create this brilliant and imaginative film.

 Anthologies: Celebrating the creativity of young people in the Black Mountains